Keeping Safe: Child Protection Curriculum

 At St Catherine’s we have a buddy system program in place where the older children mentor and support the younger children.
 Each child has a buddy in which they can go to if they are in need of assistance or if it is just to say hello and see a familiar face.

-We take pride in our buddy system and the teachers work with their buddy classes at least once a fortnight to build relationships of trust and respect.
+We take pride in our buddy system and the teachers work with their buddy classes throughout the year to build relationships of trust and respect.

 At St Catherine’s student wellbeing is integral to our work, we are a place to develop the wellbeing of all our students.
 We strongly believe that we are in partnership with you in the care and wellbeing of your child.
 Our aim is to build a Catholic school where all in the community work and learn together in a safe and caring environment.